 12 Week Property Disregard

-12-week ‘Property Disregards’ may be available if a resident’s local authority has assessed their financial position and decided to disregard the value of their property for the first 12 weeks of care placement.
+12-week ‘Property Disregards’ may be available if a resident’s local authority has assessed their financial position and decided to disregard the value of their property for the first 12 weeks of care placement whilst the house is put for sale.
 Commissioning placement authorities will provide residents and their families with specific details prior to any agreement.

 We hope the above information helps to answer some of your questions, but please don’t hesitate to get in touch with us if you’d like further advice.
 We are here to help.Contact us